marnelfr/back-to-symfony/README.md

 **Named autowireable** services have a specific name in the ``debug:autowiring`` list.
-To use them and benefit everything their bring, they must be injected with their name.
+To use them and benefit everything they bring, they must be injected with their name.

 ## Non-autowireable services